 Swedish-Polish pianist Peter Jablonski is internationally acclaimed for a natural fluency of playing which, coupled with an extraordinarily deep knowledge of piano repertoire, makes his performances timeless and captivating.
-While he counts Beethoven and Mozart piano concerti among his favourites, he has a deep appreciation for lesser-explored corners of the pianist’s repertoire, such as Barber, Szymanowski, Lutosławski, and Copland.
+He has performed and recorded all piano concertos by Beethoven, Tchaikovsky, Rachmaninoff, and Bartók, and all piano sonatas by Prokofiev.
+He also has a deep appreciation for lesser-explored corners of the pianist’s repertoire, such as Barber, Gershwin, Szymanowski, Lutosławski, and Copland.

 He is also an accomplished jazz drummer, classical percussionist, and conductor, and is in a rare position of having received recognition from such heavyweights of jazz as Miles Davis, and having performed with such legendary names as Buddy Rich and Thad Jones in the historic jazz club Village Vanguard in New York.
 This makes Jablonski a versatile and unique artist with an extraordinary breadth of understanding and insight into the masterpieces of piano repertoire he has been performing on major world stages for over twenty-five years.